-Worship is central to St. Mark, and we hope you’ll join us this weekend for one of our five opportunities to worship:
+Worship is central to St. Mark, and we hope you’ll join us this weekend for one of our three opportunities to worship:

-Join the St. Mark Band for a service filled with music and the same message as our weekend services.
+Bring your own chair and gather on the lawn with the St. Mark Band for a service filled with music and the same message as our weekend services.
+These services will be outdoors until the weather turns too cold.

 On Sundays, join us for a service filled with Traditional Lutheran elements and led by beautiful organ music.
 Our pastors wear robes at these services, and you’ll see members both dressed up and dressed down.
-Communion is part of this service each week, and the St. Mark Choir regularly sings at one or both of these services on a Sunday.
+Communion is part of this service each week.
+We also livestream this service at stmarkwdm.online.church

 Each week our contemporary band leads worship, including modern songs and old favorites.
 People dress more casually for this service.
 Communion is offered every week at this service.
-During the school year, St. Mark Kids (St. Mark’s program for preschool-5th grade) takes place during this service.
+We also livestream this service at stmarkwdm.online.church

 Frequently Asked Questions